elkorn/afronski.github.io/_posts/2017-04-11-terraform-vs-cloudformation.md

 As a grown up, you know that like the *ORM* does not let you change database on the fly, *Terraform* will not let you automatically switch cloud provider for your entire system (assuming no upfront investment into design and architect your system).
 From the other hand - you are afraid of *vendor lock-in*, and for sure you are considering how to design and prepare disaster recovery scenarios.
 A lot of unknowns, isn't it?

-I would like to show our rationale for new project and infrastructure for which we were responsible.
+I would like to show our rationale for a new project and infrastructure for which we were responsible.
 That motivation which driven us into pure *CloudFormation* setup, why we bet on *AWS*, and why we decided to drop *Terraform* assuming that certain conditions will stay with us for a long time.

 Please have in mind that all remarks and comments pointed in this article are constructive criticism - it does not change my opinion about companies that created those tools at all.
 I have huge respect for both for *AWS* and *HashiCorp* - work they have done, especially in tooling and cloud computing landscape is outstanding.
 As a user of *AWS Services* and *HashiCorp* tools (mostly `Packer`, `Vagrant`, `Vault` and `Consul`) I am grateful for the work they did.